Important Factors to Consider Before Relocating for a Relationship

 Do you have children?
 How will they be impacted by the move?
 How will their relationship with their other parent be affected?

 Will your kids have to change schools?
-Will this be easy or hard for them based upon their ages and temperaments?
+Based upon their ages and temperaments, do anticipate this will be relatively easy for them or especially traumatic?
 Will they have to share a bedroom for the first time or adjust to a change in available activities?
 What can you put in place ahead of time to create a niche for them to slide into?
 If you’re moving away from their other parent (and this parent is involved), plan ahead for ways that your kids can maintain contact.
 Adult friendships can be sustained with minimal and/or infrequent meaningful contact.
 Kids’ relationships with their parents cannot.

 Does your partner frequently expect you to be the one who makes sacrifices or is this generally an equitable relationship?